c2corg/c2c_images/README.md

 Rotates the image and its thumbnails in the active bucket.
 A new key will be returned, in order to avoid cache issues.

+Note that SVG files cannot be rotated.

+As for the upload endpoint, modern formats (if enabled) are generated asynchronously and my not be immediately available.

 ## Cleaning